 “The laser team deserves many kudos,” Abshire said, referring to Goddard laser engineers Jeffrey Chen, Mark Stephen, and Tony Yu, who are jointly developing the tunable laser system of the Lidar instrument.
 “The laser keeps getting better all the time.”

 During the study, the Goddard group used a laser that quickly and accurately adjusts to up to 30 varying wavelengths, while the other Lidar groups employed a single laser per wavelength.
-The laser, known as a “step-lock” system, can quickly change between the 16 wavelengths employed by the CO
+The laser, known as a “step-lock” system, can quickly change between the 16 wavelengths employed by the CO2 Sounder Lidar.

 It’s so fast you can precisely step through the wavelengths a hundred times, all within the blink of an eye.

-For researchers who wish to know the chemical makeup of the atmosphere, another important benefit provided by the laser is the ability to determine water vapor whose absorption lines lie adjacent to the absorption lines of CO
+For researchers who wish to know the chemical makeup of the atmosphere, another important benefit provided by the laser is the ability to determine water vapor whose absorption lines lie adjacent to the absorption lines of CO2.
+“The step-locked system enabled us to make simultaneous water-vapor measurements along with the CO2 measurement,” he added.

 With the highly sensitive detector together with the speedily improving laser system, the researchers believe that they are at the forefront of advancing a flight-ready ASCENDS-type instrument.
 According to Abshire, one remaining obstacle is to make sure that the laser is strong enough to deliver a light beam and that it can accurately determine the returning signals for further spectroscopic examination, but despite this fact, Abshire is quite confident.